 Table of contents

-I have made three example files containing sales data for the months April, May and June.
-Below image shows the file containing Sales data for the month April.
+I have made three example files containing sales data for the months of April, May and June.
+The below image shows the file containing Sales data for the month of April.
 The files for May and June are identical, except for the date column.
 All files contain a table named “ProductSales”.